 Note: The total transaction volumes and values may be underestimated.
 The data in Figure 2.2 came from written survey inputs by central banks and/or IPS operators (see Box 2.5).
 Overall, 23 surveys were returned.
 The data for eight IPS were unavailable.
-(Morocco), Virement Instantané (Morocco) (both Bank Al-Maghrib), SIMO (Mozambique) (Bank of Mozambique), Nigeria mobile money, eNaira (Nigeria) (both Central Bank of Nigeria), and PAPSS (Afrimexbank).
+LeSwitch (Lesotho) was only officially launched in 2024.
+TCIB (SADC) did not provide volumes and values in its survey response.
+Central banks/IPS operators of six additional IPS did not submit survey, resulting in missing values for the following systems: MarocPay (Morocco), Virement Instantané (Morocco) (both Bank Al-Maghrib), SIMO (Mozambique) (Bank of Mozambique), Nigeria mobile money, eNaira (Nigeria) (both Central Bank of Nigeria), and PAPSS (Afrimexbank).
 Information about these systems relied on desktop research.
 As the eNaira is the only sovereign currency IPS and the data is missing, this category was excluded from the analysis.